DMAligner: Enhancing Image Alignment via Diffusion Model Based View Synthesis: Introduction

 \section{Introduction}

-The alignment of consecutive frames is a critical task in computer vision, supporting a wide range of applications such as High Dynamic Range (HDR) imaging~\cite{xu2024hdrflow,chen2023improving,dong2021miehdr}, video stabilization~\cite{liu2025minimum}, image deblurring~\cite{Youk_2024_CVPR}, and super-resolution~\cite{chan2021understanding}.
-Precise alignment ensures the accurate merging of information from consecutive frames, leading to enhanced image quality and better performance in subsequent tasks~\cite{pan2024burst,wang2024reconstruction,xie2023mitigating}.
+The alignment of consecutive frames is a critical task in computer vision, supporting a wide range of applications such as High-Dynamic-Range (HDR) imaging~\cite{xu2024hdrflow}, image deblurring~\cite{Youk_2024_CVPR}, burst image restoration~\cite{dudhane2022burst}, under-display camera imaging~\cite{ding2025Neurocomputing}, video super-resolution~\cite{chan2021understanding}, video denoising~\cite{yue2020supervised} and video stabilization~\cite{liu2025minimum}.
+Precise alignment ensures the accurate merging of information from consecutive frames, leading to enhanced image quality and better performance in subsequent tasks~\cite{pan2024burst,wang2024reconstruction}.
 Despite its significance, the task of image alignment remains challenging due to various factors, including scene dynamics, large camera motion, and varying lighting conditions.

 Recent advancements in deep learning have led to substantial progress in neural network-based alignment methods.
 Generally, image alignment can be divided into three levels: global-level, mid-level, and pixel-level alignment.
-Global-level alignment typically involves estimating a homography matrix, which can be accomplished using unsupervised deep learning frameworks~\cite{liu2022unsupervised,liu2022content}.
+Global-level alignment typically involves estimating a homography matrix, which can be accomplished using unsupervised deep learning frameworks~\cite{liu2022content}.
 This technique effectively aligns images under conditions of planar scenes or when the camera undergoes basic rotational or translational motion.
-Moreover, through global-to-local homography flow refinement, it can be naturally extended to local mesh-grid homography estimation, allowing it to overcome the limitations of a single homography~\cite{liu2022unsupervised}.
+Moreover, through global-to-local homography flow refinement, it can be naturally extended to local mesh-grid homography estimation~\cite{liu2022unsupervised}, allowing it to overcome the limitations of a single homography~\cite{liu2022content}.
 However, global- and mid-level methods are restricted in their ability to address more complex scenarios, like parallax, non-rigid deformations, or significant foreground motion, since they assume single or multiple global transformations across the entire image.